Checkout

 About Triceratops

 The name 'Triceratops' comes from the Greek language, with ‘tri’ meaning three and ‘keratops’ meaning horned face.
+Triceratops lived in the late Cretaceous Period around 65 million years ago.
+The Triceratops was a plant eating (herbivore) dinosaur.

 The Triceratops is one of the most easily recognisable dinosaurs due to its large body, unique frill and three horns.
+It needed its three horns to try and protect itself from carnivorous predators which lived during the same time period.

 It is believed that fully grown, Triceratops were about 8m in length, 3m in height and weighed anywhere between 6 to 12 tonnes.
+The skull of a Triceratops alone could grow over 2m in length.
+The first known fossils to be that of a Triceratops were horns attached to a partial skull, found near Denver, Colorado in 1887.

 Triceratops had anywhere between 400 and 800 teeth, although only a small percentage of these were in use at any one time as they were constantly replaced throughout its' lifetime.